BN266/Intro-into-Programming-Coding-Porejct/README.md

  4: Search for title
  5: Quit
 1
-Enter beginning year: 2011
+Enter beginning year: 2005
-Enter ending year
+Enter ending year: 2005

 All titles between 2005 and 2005:
 4th of July, by James Patterson (5/22/2005)